Elderly UTI: Information and Resources

-A caregiver's guide to recognizing the symptoms of urinary tract infection and understanding the impact of UTI in older adults.
-Get expert advice and caregiver tips for signs of UTI in the elderly as well as prevention and treatment recommendations from the experience of other caregivers.
+Information and resources to help recognize the symptoms of urinary tract infection and understand the impact of UTI on older adults' physical and mental health.
+Get information and advice from elder care experts and find caregiver tips for recognizing signs of UTI in the elderly as well as prevention and treatment recommendations from the experience of other caregivers in the UTI Forum.

 What is a Urinary Tract Infection?

 A UTI is an infection caused when bacteria enters the urinary tract through the urethra.
 According to the Mayo Clinic urinary tract infection can occur at any point in the urinary system- kidneys, ureters, bladder or urethra, but most infections involve the lower urinary tract.

 - Urine that appears cloudy, red, bright pink or cola-colored

 - Pelvic pain, in women — especially in the center of the pelvis and around the area of the pubic bone